treki/treki/README.md

 - 👋 Hi, I’m Tuya Senff @treki
-- 👀 I’m interested in ...Game Development
+- 👀 I’m interested in ...Game Development/ Front-end /Fullstack
-- 🌱 I’m currently learning ...VueJS
+- 🌱 I’m currently working on a cool project
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Love to code
 - 📫 How to reach me ... tuya.senff@gmail.com

 <!---